-Leaves with lamina ovate to oblong, mostly 4–12 cm long, 2–7 cm wide, margins entire, upper surface glabrous, green, often with 2 glands near base; lower surface greyish hairy and with red surface glands, appearing granular on older and dried leaves; 3-veined from base with lateral veins extending more than midway up lamina; petiole mostly 2–5 cm long.
+Leaves alternate, with lamina ovate to oblong, mostly 4–12 cm long, 2–7 cm wide, margins entire, upper surface glabrous, green, often with 2 glands near base; lower surface greyish hairy and with red surface glands, appearing granular on older and dried leaves; 3-veined from base with lateral veins extending more than midway up lamina; petiole mostly 2–5 cm long.

 Inflorescences terminal or axillary racemes, 2–10 cm long.

 Capsule 6–9 mm diam., covered with dark red, granular glands, seeds black; ripe spring to summer.

 Distribution and occurrence: chiefly north from the Hunter R., also found at Mt Keira.

 NSW subdivisions: NC, CC, CWS

 Other Australian states: Qld

 Text by T. A. James & G. J. Harden

 APNI* Provides a link to the Australian Plant Name Index (hosted by the Australian National Botanic Gardens) for comprehensive bibliographic data

 ***The AVH map option provides a detailed interactive Australia wide distribution map drawn from collections held by all major Australian herbaria participating in the Australian Virtual Herbarium project.